Årets julklapp! från Mauro Scocco

 Årets julklapp! was released on 5 November 2012, and is a Mauro Scocco Christmas album.
 It was only released to digital download, and for physical sales at Coop Forum.
 The album includes guest artists like Sarah Dawn Finer and Plura Jonsson.
-The album contains both newritten songs by Mauro Scocco himself, and recording of songs by other artists.
+The album contains both new songs by Mauro Scocco himself, and recording of songs by other artists.
 The song Julkort från New York also appeared on his 2011 album Musik för nyskilda.
 In 2013 the album was rerelased with the additional title: "Andra utgåvan", containing the single "Vita vägen hem" acting as a bonus track bonusspår.

 The album sold platina, and became the third most sold album in Sweden during 2012.